NIWA Reports on NZ’s River Flooding Exposure

 Through these composite flood hazard area maps, elements at risk were identified and enumerated in the report.
 This includes populations, buildings, transport infrastructure, electricity infrastructure, three-waters infrastructures and land cover.

-The national flood hazard area (FHLA) map shows each region’s estimated population, built assets, land cover, and transport infrastructure exposure, and the New Zealand building and replacement value of those assets exposed to flooding hazards.
+The national flood hazard area (FHLA) map shows each region’s estimated population, built assets, land cover, transport infrastructure exposure, and the New Zealand building and replacement value of those assets exposed to flooding hazards.

 Climate change and flood hazards

-NIWA has previously assessed possible effects of climate change on agricultural water resources and flood flows in New Zealand.
+NIWA has previously assessed the possible effects of climate change on agricultural water resources and flood flows in New Zealand.

-Overall the report shows the following assets and population within New Zealand’s potential flood hazard area.
+The report shows the following assets and population within New Zealand’s potential flood hazard area.

 These include 20 thousand square km of approximately 675 thousand resident-occupied areas, 411 thousand buildings with a replacement value of NZD 135 billion as of 2016 replacement values, 19 thousand km of roads, over 1,500 km of railway, 20 airports, and 1,397 km of transmission lines, and more than 21 thousand km of three-water pipelines.